 - refusing to allow access to other organisations with an interest in the property

 - repeated episodes of anti-social behaviour – either as a victim or source of risk

-- being unwilling to attend external appointments with professionals in social care, health or other organisations (such as Housing)
+- being unwilling to attend external appointments with professionals in social care, health or other organisations (such as housing support)

 - lack of personal hygiene resulting in poor healing or sores, long toenails, unkempt hair, uncared for facial hair, body odour, unclean clothing